o1-labs/proof-systems-vendors/rmp/README.md

   existing functionality.

 ### Detailed

+This crate represents the very basic functionality needed to work with MessagePack format.
+Ideologically it is developed as a basis for building high-level abstractions.

 Currently there are two large modules: encode and decode.
 More detail you can find in the corresponding sections.